 As Kate made her way around famous tulip fields, lush gardens, and quaint towns, she became entranced by the juxtaposition of their agricultural methods to their design methods.

 However, when Kate visited the famed Garden of Versailles and Monet’s garden, a different side of France surfaced.
-It was almost as if she traveled back in time to the Victorian era and beyond—where the and opulent gardens were reminiscent of the indulgence and beauty of historical Paris.
+It was almost as if she traveled back in time to the Victorian era and beyond—where the colorful blooms and opulent gardens were reminiscent of the indulgence and beauty of historical Paris.

 What perhaps stood out the most and which sparked a firestorm of creative ideas is not only the biggest floral trend in Europe this year, but also one of the biggest health trends here—Kale.
 The vegetable that is taking America by storm is revamping and revitalizing European design, along with other unusual garnishes like rice flower and thistle.
-The striking purple veins along the lush green kale leaves add an almost shocking surprise in an otherwise classic .
+The striking purple veins along the lush green kale leaves add an almost shocking surprise in an otherwise classic Market Blooms Bouquet.

 After the tourist destinations, picturesque towns and eclectic landscapes, the most memorable element of European culture was how connected nature and flowers are to daily life.
 It is something Kate feels we should all be inspired by.
 “Flowers are everywhere here,” remarked Kate.
 “Shops and vendors line every street corner, gardens lurk around every turn, and even the restaurants are full of bouquets.
 People pick up flowers on their way home from work the same way we pick up coffee.
 It’s a central component of life for everyone.”

 Kate has brought this European culture home with our European Collection bouquets that made their debut on August 22nd.
-Each bouquet showcases the distinctive aesthetics and striking landscapes that inspired Kate on her trip, resulting in a collection of unique bouquets unlike any we have ever created before.
+Each bouquet showcased the distinctive aesthetics and striking landscapes that inspired Kate on her trip, resulting in a collection of unique bouquets unlike any we have ever created before.